com-480-data-visualization/project-2023-imdbtop/README.md

 ### Related work

-> - What others have already done with the data?

 There has been a lot of data analysis and visualization done on IMDB datasets.
 The work includes:
 * [Recommendation System](https://www.kaggle.com/code/anmolbajpai/imdb-movies-analysis-eda-recommendations#RECOMMENDATION-SYSTEM): This project explains content-based filtering, and uses TF-IDF (Term Frequency-Inverse Document Frequency) with cosine similarity to recommend movies.
 * [Rating visualization](https://krisrs1128.github.io/stat679_notes/2022/06/01/week2-3.html): This project uses Shiny to explore the IMDB movie dataset.
 They use filters to show the rating score by different genres, MPAA ratings, and periods.